craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Prosper.md

 Often, in addition to the "average", farms in Prosper have dairy working sheds, drying sheds, and outbuildings for fuel storage.

 The king's "tax" is one-twelfth to the army, one twelfth to the poor, and one-twelfth to the public.
-To enforce this law, the king hires tax-collectors capable of detecting lies with certainty – ie with magical means.
+To enforce this law, the king hires tax-collectors capable of detecting lies with certainty and striking with power – ie with magical means.
+These tax collectors are respected more than feared to the honest folk of Prosper.

 ### Cutting Corners
 The people of Prosper are practical, they eat cheap grains with cheap dishes.
 Most people make their own clothes and spices, or can get them in trade with a neighbor on the cheap.
 Few people are unwilling to help another.